SimonGZ/google-docs-converter/README.md

 Alternatively you can create your own project with the [Google Cloud Console][], enable the Google Docs API, and create OAUTH credentials for a Desktop or Other type application, then download those credentials.

+When you try to use the CLI for the first time, you will be asked to visit a URL, authorize read-only access to your Google Docs, and then paste an authorization code into the terminal.
+There may be several warnings about the app being unverified.
+Once you've completed the process, you'll be taken to a broken URL which will contain the authorization code you need.
+(See [this StackOverflow post][StackOverflow] for more context on how to get the authorization code.)

 ### Windows

 ` ¯\_(ツ)_/¯ `